Tired of dark patches on the skin? Tired of using concealers all the time ?

 Sun burn (tan) : A condition commonly encountered in fair skinned people due to excessive sun exposure.

-Post inflammatory hyper pigmentation : It may be seen in the following cases Seen after healing has occured, like in acne, eczemas, contact dermatitis etc. Drug induced pigmentation.
+Post inflammatory hyper pigmentation : It may be seen in the following cases Seen after healing has occurred, like in acne, eczemas, contact dermatitis etc. Drug induced pigmentation.
 Pigmentation due to cosmetics especially those containing fragrance.

 Macular lichen amyloidosis.